-Autism is a daily part of life for 2.8 million people in the UK, including those adults and children on the spectrum (estimated to be 700,000 people) and their families supporting them.
+Autism is a daily part of life for 2.8 million people in the UK, including adults and children on the spectrum (estimated to be 700,000 people), as well as their families supporting them.

 Unfortunately, these loud environments are now a common part of modern life, and therefore one solution to help both adults and children in these potentially distressing stations is the use of noise-cancelling ear muffs.